cobratbq/flagtag/README.md

 * Any types that implement the [*flag.Value*](http://golang.org/pkg/flag/#Value) interface.
 * Recursively configuring nested structs (unless they themselves are tagged).
 * Either returning an error or panicking, whatever suits your needs.
 * Do a one-pass **configure &amp; parse** and be done with it, or configure multiple structs and/or define your own additional flags yourself.
-You can define your own flags interchangibly with using the flagtag package.
+You can define your own flags interchangeably with using the flagtag package.

 TODO
 ----